Some tips on getting around in Las Vegas.

 Several public transit options are accessible, convenient and affordable in Las Vegas.
 Let the Regional Transportation Commission of Southern Nevada (RTC) do the driving for you.

 DEUCE ON THE STRIP.
-Double-deck buses travel along the Las Vegas Strip and through downtown Las Vegas with numerous convenient stops, including the Pawn Stars TV show site (Gold & Silver PawnShop), Fremont Street Experience and the Mob Museum.
-(Passes also allow you to ride the Strip & Downtown Express and on residential routes.)
+Double-decker buses travel along the Las Vegas Strip and through downtown Las Vegas with numerous convenient stops, including the Pawn Stars TV show site (Gold & Silver PawnShop), Fremont Street Experience and the Mob Museum.
+(Passes also allow you to ride on residential routes.)

 Cost: Two-hour pass for $6, 24-hour pass at $8 or 3-day pass for $20.